maakhu/python-assessment/pptx_generator/README.md

 ### Usage

-1. Create a JSON file with the content for the PPTX report.
+1. Create a JSON file with the content for the PPTX report (saved in the main folder).
 The JSON structure should follow the format given in the example below:

 ```json
 {